A $50 million effort to power progress in Chicago’s public schools by investing in the talented educators who lead them.

 We envision a public school system where all of Chicago’s students have access to strong, stable school leadership.
 Today, achieving that vision is more important than ever before.

-From now through 2030, Chicago Leads will enable The Fund team to invest $50 million in Chicago’s strongest aspiring and sitting principals.
+From now through 2030, Chicago Leads will enable The Fund team to invest $50 million in Chicago’s strongest aspiring, developing, and veteran principals.
 Our support will foster innovative leadership in more than 600 school communities and contribute to an enduring culture of excellence citywide.

 Leverage Our Strengths